-Despite the power of React, as your application grows, a number of inconveniences start to appear quite quickly.
-One of the most annoying is bringing the state to the top through callbacks that need to first be sent all the way down to the bottom.
-You have to send not only callbacks, but also any data.
-It turns out that many intermediate components act as a proxy, i.e., they pass unused data through themselves.
-Secondly, rendering and logic get mixed up in one place, quickly bloating components and making them hard to understand.
-This adds uncontrolled side effects mixed with data updates.
+As your application grows, several inconveniences start to appear quite quickly.
+One of the most annoying is bringing the state to the top through callbacks after we have sent it down to the bottom.
+We have to send not only callbacks but also any data.
+It turns out that many intermediate components act as a proxy, meaning they pass unused data through themselves.

 In this course, we'll go through the main features of Redux and integrate many different libraries into the application we create.
-We won't be able to dig deep into them, since the volume of documentation for each library is like a whole book, but we'll always analyze the basic use cases.
+We won't be able to dig deep into them since the volume of documentation for each library is like a whole book, but we'll always analyze the most basic use cases.

 The Hexlet support team or other students will answer you.